scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         debugger.
 My guess is that most people won't be interested in this mode (and it makes the window a bit uglier) so I've made it configurable. --with-debug-raw-points
-    -   Write sfddiff as a fontforge script and put it back into the install process.
+    -   Write sfddiff as a websharpstudios script and put it back into the install process.
     -   Add code to font compare so it can do the old sfddiff --merge option (if two corresponding glyphs differ, add the outlines of